Michael Edward Johnson, 11-28-19; email@example.com

 Finally, I’d offer two further pieces of background context:

-Marr’s Three Levels: as explained on our lineages page,
+Marr’s Three Levels: as explained here,

 David Marr is most famous for Marr’s Three Levels (along with Tomaso Poggio), which describe ”the three levels at which any machine carrying out an information-processing task must be understood:”